Roman aqueduct: Industrial

-Some aqueducts supplied water to industrial sites, usually via an open channel cut into the ground, clay lined or wood-shuttered to reduce water loss.
+Some aqueducts supplied water to industrial sites, usually via an open channel cut into the ground, clay-lined or wood-shuttered to reduce water loss.
 Most such leats were designed to operate at the steep gradients that could deliver the high water volumes needed in mining operations.
 Water was used in hydraulic mining to strip the overburden and expose the ore by hushing, to fracture and wash away metal-bearing rock already heated and weakened by fire-setting, and to power water-wheel driven stamps and trip-hammers that crushed ore for processing.
-Evidence of such leats and machines has been found at Dolaucothi in south-west Wales.Lewis, M.J.T., "Millstone and Hammer: the Origins of Water Power", Hull Academic Press, 1998, Section 2.
+Evidence of such leats and machines has been found at Dolaucothi in south-west Wales.

-Mining sites such as Dolaucothi and Las Medulas in northwest Spain show multiple aqueducts that fed water from local rivers to the mine head.
+Mining sites, such as Dolaucothi and Las Medulas in north-west Spain, show multiple aqueducts that fed water from local rivers to the mine head.
 The channels may have deteriorated rapidly, or become redundant as the nearby ore was exhausted.
 Las Medulas shows at least seven such leats, and Dolaucothi at least five.
-At Dolaucothi, the miners used holding reservoirs as well as hushing tanks, and sluice gates to control flow, as well as drop chutes for diversion of water supplies.
+At Dolaucothi, the miners used holding reservoirs, as well as hushing tanks and sluice gates to control flow, and drop chutes were used for the diversion of water supplies.
 The remaining traces (see palimpsest) of such channels allows the mining sequence to be inferred.

-A number of other sites fed by several aqueducts have not yet been thoroughly explored or excavated, such as those at Longovicium near Lanchester south of Hadrian's wall, in which the water supplies may have been used to power trip-hammers for forging iron.
+A number of other sites fed by several aqueducts have not yet been thoroughly explored or excavated, such as those at Longovicium near Lanchester, south of Hadrian's wall, in which the water supplies may have been used to power trip-hammers for forging iron.

 At Barbegal in Roman Gaul, a reservoir fed an aqueduct that drove a cascaded series of 15 or 16 overshot water mills, grinding flour for the Arles region.
 Similar arrangements, though on a lesser scale, have been found in Caesarea, Venafrum and Roman-era Athens.
 Rome's Aqua Traiana drove a flour-mill at the Janiculum, west of the Tiber.
-A mill in the basement of the Baths of Caracalla was driven by aqueduct overspill; this was but one of many city mills driven by aqueduct water, with or without official permission.
+A mill in the basement of the Baths of Caracalla was driven by aqueduct overspill; this was one of many city mills driven by aqueduct water, with or without official permission.
 A law of the 5th century forbade the illicit use of aqueduct water for milling.